nus-cs2103-AY2021S1/ip/docs/README.md

 Expected outcome:

-`Wow, another task.
+<p> `Wow, another task.
 Added.
 You sure you can finish them all?
   [T] [✘] borrow book
-  Now you have a grand total of 1 tasks!`
+  Now you have a grand total of 1 tasks!` </p>

 Deadlines: tasks that need to be done before a specific date e.g., submit CS2030 homework by 22/12/2020